 How Outside Investor Funding Rounds Work

 Making big ideas come to life can often require big money and although some start-up founders have the ability to bootstrap their efforts in the beginning, many times they will seek outside funding to go to the next level.
 There are various options, but the most traditional path is to raise outside funds through an internationally recognized series of funding rounds with each round having its own unique parameters and purpose.
-A company will move through the various rounds based on the stage, success, and objectives of their business.
+A company will move through the various rounds based on the stage, success, and objectives of its business.

-During this stage a company is in the ideation or concept stage and the primary purpose is to raise funds to crystallize the founder’s thinking and commence development on the product or idea.
+During this stage, a company is in the ideation or concept stage and the primary purpose is to raise funds to crystallize the founder’s thinking and commence development on the product or idea.
 This stage takes place prior to generating any revenue as funds raised in this round are intended to build the team and create a minimum viable product (MVP).
 The pre-seed stage may oftentimes be considered the “friends and family round” and, due to the nature of the stage, it is often informal.

 Seed Stage: Foundation

 The seed stage is oftentimes the first formal funding round.
 At this stage, a company has typically brought their idea to life with an MVP and the seed funding must now be put to work to establish a product-market fit.
-As the name would suggest, this is the stage in which a business is “planting a seed” or, in other words, building their foundation.
+As the name would suggest, this is the stage in which a business is “planting a seed” or, in other words, building its foundation.
 Seed round investments typically fund the team and experimentation across a variety of marketing channels to attract the target audience.

 In addition to approaching additional, or some of the same, family and friends from the pre-seed stage, outside funding can be sought.
-The most common type of outside investors at the seed round are angel investors who are typically high-net-worth-individuals that may either invest alone or in a syndicate, into early stage ventures.
+The most common type of outside investors at the seed round are angel investors who are typically high-net-worth individuals that may either invest alone or in a syndicate, into early-stage ventures.
 By nature, this is an inherently risky stage to invest in, but they do so on the prospects of generating vastly outsized returns in optimal cases.
 They usually make investments in exchange for preferred equity ownership.